Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-The Pensions Board of Hackney Council met on Monday 15 April 2024 to discuss the board's work plan for the upcoming year, training requirements for its members, and the frequency of future meetings.
-The board also reviewed public papers from previous Pensions Committee meetings.
+The Hackney Pensions Board met on Monday 15 April 2024 to discuss training for its members, its work plan for the upcoming year, and the frequency of its future meetings.
+The Board agreed to increase its meeting frequency to three times per municipal year and approved its work plan for 2024-25.

 Pensions Board Work Plan 2024/25